fmsabatini/ReproducibleWorkflow/slides.md

 # Branching (1)

 - Imagine you are preparing a paper.
-You have all your scripts ready to reproduce the analysis and figures
+You have **all your scripts ready** to reproduce the analysis and figures

-- Shortly before submitting, an evil coauthor comes out with the idea 'What if we tested a slighlty different version of the same analysis'?
+- Shortly before submitting, an evil coauthor comes out with the idea '**What if we tested** a slighlty different version of the same analysis'?

 - You are not sure this is going to improve your work, but you want to try.
-Better not to touch your running code, though
+Better **not to touch your running code**, though

-- You make a copy of all scripts, maybe in a new directory, and start working on the changes
+- You make a **copy of all scripts**, maybe in a new directory, and start working on the changes

-- If the new change works, you'll have a duplicated version of your script to integrate in your main workflow.
+- If the new change works, you'll have a **duplicated version** of your script **to integrate** in your main workflow.
 If it doesn't you have to go back to the old files.

 <v-click>
 <div>